 It is usually linked with a gate.
 When a person is passing a gate, if the comparison succeeded, it will trigger a pulse to open the gate.
-The pulse is between 100 to 900 ms. You can set Alarm Output Pulse (ms) in System \rightarrow Event \rightarrow Normal Event \rightarrow Alarm Output.
+The pulse is between 100 to 900 ms. You can set Alarm Output Pulse (ms)

+in System \rightarrow Event \rightarrow Normal Event \rightarrow Alarm Output.

-- 8. Select face picture libraries and set similarity. - 9.
+- 9. Select face picture libraries and set similarity. - 10.
 Set the arming schedule.
-Refer to Configure Arming Schedule. - 10.
-Set the linkage actions when face picture comparison succeeded or failed.
-Refer to Configure Linkage Actions . - 11.
+Refer to Configure Arming Schedule. - 11.
+Set the linkage actions.
+Refer to Configure Linkage Actions. - 12.
 Optional: Configure face grading parameters.
-Refer to Face Grading Configuration . - 12.
+Refer to Face Grading Configuration. - 13.
 Click Apply to save the settings.